wiggitywhitney/mcp-commit-story/CONTRIBUTING.md

 ### Core Principle
 **Write for a future developer with zero project knowledge who needs to understand and modify this system.**

+### AI Prompts vs Documentation
+**CRITICAL: Do not modify AI prompts when updating documentation!**

+AI prompts are embedded in docstrings but serve a completely different purpose than documentation:

+- **AI Prompts**: Functional code that controls AI behavior and generation
+  - Found in docstrings of AI generation functions
+  - Often contain specific instructions, formatting requirements, or behavioral guidelines
+  - **Must never be modified during documentation updates**
+  - Example: Prompts in `generate_summary_section()` or `generate_technical_synopsis_section()`

+- **Documentation**: Explanatory text for human developers
+  - Describes what functions do, their parameters, return values, and usage
+  - Should be updated when function behavior changes
+  - Example: Standard docstring documentation explaining function purpose

+**How to distinguish**: AI prompts have specific structural patterns documented in `docs/ai_function_pattern.md`:

+- **Pattern 1 AI prompts**: Found in function docstrings that get extracted with `inspect.getdoc()` and passed to `invoke_ai()`
+  - Functions like `generate_summary_section()`, `generate_accomplishments_section()`
+  - Docstrings contain comprehensive AI instructions, not function documentation
+  - Include anti-hallucination rules, output format requirements, and processing guidelines

+- **Pattern 2 AI prompts**: Constructed programmatically within function code
+  - Used for specialized processing like chat filtering or boundary detection
+  - Built with variables and context, not stored in docstrings
+  - Often use `@trace_mcp_operation` decorators

+- **Regular documentation**: Standard docstrings explaining function purpose, parameters, and return values
+  - Uses descriptive language ("This function generates...", "Returns a summary...")
+  - Contains Args/Returns sections and usage examples

 ### Required Elements
 - **Function-level docstrings** for all new functions following the core principle
 - **Module-level docstrings** for new modules explaining their purpose and approach